twbs/bootstrap/README.md

 + OLCG is just a 98 byte code snippet to quickly halve or third anything.
 + (.oh = one half, ot = one third, tt = two thirds.)
-+ Check out the docs to see how much this little peice of code can do.
++ Check out the docs to see how much this little piece of code can do.

 Quick Start
 ===========